acherm/acherm.github.io/_posts/2025-03-19-ReproducibilityMetamorphicTestingChess.md

 After a deep dive (*pun intended*) into the Stockfish code, we uncovered a fundamental truth:

 🔹 These evaluation discrepancies are not bugs—they are a natural consequence of how chess engines explore positions.
-🔹 At low depths, these discrepancies are essentially pointless**—the engine’s limited search horizon means its evaluation is far from stable or meaningful.
+🔹 At low depths, these discrepancies are essentially pointless—the engine’s limited search horizon means its evaluation is far from stable or meaningful.
 🔹 Stockfish orders legal moves differently depending on board symmetry, and we found where this happens in the source code.

 This *move ordering mechanism* is one reason why metamorphic relations break down at certain depths.
 Small variations in the search order can lead to significant evaluation differences at low or intermediate depths.
 However, as depth increases, these differences tend to disappear as the search stabilizes.